-- 4.1 This industry award covers employers of employees engaged in the performance of all or any work in or in connection with or for clubs registered or recognised under State, Territory or Commonwealth legislation and their employees in the classifications within Schedule A-Classification Definitions, to the exclusion of any other modern award. - 4.2 This award covers the work of: - (a) bar attendants or stewards employed in a club situated on a football ground, cricket ground or sports ground; and - (b) persons engaged as greenkeepers, ground attendants, gardeners, propagators, lawn mower and motor roller drivers and general labourers in the construction and maintenance of bowling greens and golf courses. - 4.3 This award does not cover: - (a) persons employed by a student union of a university; - (b) employees of municipal, shire or county councils; - (c) landscape gardeners and master gardeners; - (d) employees employed by an employer other than the club, where the employer operates a golf pro shop, driving range or other golfing facility, or provides golf coaching or other similar services, which are accessible to the general public; - (e) thoroughbred, harness, trotting and greyhound racing clubs and their employees in relation to operations covered by the Racing Clubs Events Award 20XX; or - (f) club honorary secretaries. - 4.4 This award does not apply to employees of employers who are covered by the following awards: - (a) Hospitality Industry (General) Award 20XX; - (b) Cleaning Services Award 20XX; - (c) Racing Industry Ground Maintenance Award 20XX; or - (d) Security Services Industry Award 20XX. - 4.5 This award covers any employer which supplies labour on an on-hire basis in the industry set out in clause 4.1 in respect of on-hire employees in classifications covered by this award, and those on-hire employees, while engaged in the performance of work for a business in that industry.
-This subclause operates subject to the exclusions from coverage in this award. - 4.6 This award covers employers which provide group training services for apprentices and/or trainees engaged in the industry and/or parts of industry set out at clause 4.1 and those apprentices and/or trainees engaged by a group training service hosted by a company to perform work at a location where the activities described herein are being performed.
-This subclause operates subject to the exclusions from coverage in this award.
+For the purposes of clause 4 club industry means the performance of all or any work in or in connection with or for clubs.

+- Club means any club which is registered and licensed under the provisions of relevant State or Commonwealth Statutes (Liquor and/or Gaming Acts, Associations' Incorporation Acts or Corporations Acts) and which is established and operates on a not-for-profit basis for the benefit of members and the community. - 4.4 This award covers the work of: - (a) bar attendants, golf professionals or stewards employed in a club situated on a football ground, cricket ground, golf course or sports ground; and - (b) persons engaged as greenkeepers, ground attendants, gardeners, propagators, lawn mower and motor roller drivers and general labourers in the construction and maintenance of bowling greens and golf courses, golf facilities including but not limited to golf clubs, on-course and off-course golf shops and driving ranges. - 4.5 This award does not cover: - (a) persons employed by a student union of a university; - (b) employees of municipal, shire or county councils; - (c) landscape gardeners and master gardeners; - (d) employees employed by an employera contracted Golf Professional other than the club, where the employer operates a golf pro shop, driving range or other golfing facility, or provides golf coaching or other similar services, which are accessible to the general public; - (e) thoroughbred, harness, trotting and greyhound racing clubs and their employees in relation to operations covered by the Racing Clubs Events Award 2020; or - (f) club honorary secretaries. - 4.6 This award does not apply to employees of employers who are covered by the following awards: - (a) Amusement, Events and Recreation Award 2020; - (a)(b) Hospitality Industry (General) Award 2020; - (b)(c)Cleaning Services Award 2020;

+(e)(d) Racing Industry Ground Maintenance Award 2020; or

+(d)(e)Security Services Industry Award 2020.
-4.7 This award does not cover:

-- (a) an employee excluded from award coverage by the Act; - (b) employees who are covered by a modern enterprise award, or an enterprise instrument (within the meaning of the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)), or employers in relation to those employees; or - (c) employees who are covered by a State reference public sector modern award, or a State reference public sector transitional award (within the meaning of the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)), or employers in relation to those employees.. - 4.8 Where an employer is covered by more than one award, an employee of that employer is covered by the award classification which is most appropriate to the work performed by the employee and to the environment in which the employee normally performs the work.
+- 4.7 This award covers any employer which supplies labour on an on-hire basis in the clubs industry in respect of on-hire employees in classifications covered by this award, and those on-hire employees, while engaged in the performance of work for a business in that industry.
+Clause 4.7 operates subject to the exclusions from coverage in this award. - 4.8 This award covers employers which provide group training services for apprentices and/or trainees engaged in the clubs industry and/or parts of that industry and those apprentices and/or trainees engaged by a group training service hosted by a company to perform work at a location where the activities described herein are being performed.
+Clause 4.8 operates subject to the exclusions from coverage in this award. - 4.9 This award does not cover: - (a) an employee excluded from award coverage by the Act; - (b) employees who are covered by a modern enterprise award, or an enterprise instrument (within the meaning of the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)), or employers in relation to those employees; or - (c) employees who are covered by a State reference public sector modern award, or a State reference public sector transitional award (within the meaning of the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)), or employers in relation to those employees. - 4.10 Where an employer is covered by more than one award, an employee of that employer is covered by the award classification which is most appropriate to the work performed by the employee and to the environment in which the employee normally performs the work.